sci-ndp/scidx-k8s/README.md

 ## Prerequisite - External Access Setup

 To ensure an error-free deployment and make the ingress resources work correctly, you need to install the ingress controller first.
-Follow the steps below to set up external access for both the `pop` and `dspaces` deployments in your Kubernetes cluster:
+Follow the steps below to set up external access for both the `pointofpresense` and `staging` deployments in your Kubernetes cluster:

 1. **Install the Ingress Controller**:
     Navigate to the [`./nginx-ingress-controller`](./nginx-ingress-controller/) directory and follow the provided instructions to install the NGINX Ingress Controller in your cluster.
-2. **Deploy `pop` or `dspaces`**:
+2. **Deploy `pointofpresence` or `staging`**:
-    Once the ingress controller is installed, navigate to either the [`./pop`](./pop) or [`./dspaces`](./dspaces) directory and follow the deployment instructions to deploy the respective applications.
+    Once the ingress controller is installed, navigate to either the [`./pointofpresense`](./pointofpresense) or [`./staging`](./staging) directory and follow the deployment instructions to deploy the respective applications.

-By following to these, you will ensure that both `pop` and `dspaces` deployments are accessible externally.
+By following to these, you will ensure that both `pointofpresense` and `staging` deployments are accessible externally.